online doctor logo

 • Contact with the skin near their mouth

-• Sharing utensils, lip balms or other personal care products
+• Sharing utensils, lip balms, or other personal care products

 Potential Complications of Herpes

-Many people living with HSV can remain asymptomatic, while others experience symptoms every few months.
+Many people with HSV can remain asymptomatic, while others experience symptoms every few months.
 This is known as an outbreak.
 Usually, you may experience more episodes or outbreaks, but eventually, the severity and frequency decrease over time.
 Symptoms typically improve over time, and the infection is not considered life-threatening in healthy individuals.
 However, the virus may cause complications for certain groups, including:

 • newborns